Student and Staff Recreational Sailing

 Recreational Sailing a Navy 26.

-- Updated SOP posted below.
+- Please see updated SOP with video links posted below!
 Updated Rec Sail Instruction forthcoming.

 All Midshipmen, USNA faculty, and staff (civilian and military) are eligible to participate in the N26 Recreational Sailing Program.
 Additionally, active volunteers supporting Naval Academy Sailing, with a current Volunteer Service Agreement (VSA), may participate in the N26 Recreational Sailing Program.